 How To Become a Patient

-Prospective patients should bring at least ONE of each of the following types of documents listed below.
+Prospective patients should bring at least ONE of each of the following types of documents listed in numbers 1 to 3 below.

-Please note that future appointments will only be provided after receiving all required documentation.
+Please note that future medical appointments will only be provided after receiving all required documentation.

 Medical professionals are not available during this New Patient Enrollment time.